 There was originally a mill and a brewery in the village, but both have been closed down and demolished, commemorated by the names of the roads where they once stood (Mill Lane and Brewery Lane).
 Following a fatal automobile accident in 1905, the mill pond was drained and the road straightened.

-In August 2002 advertisements were placed in the national press for a "hermit" to take up residence on the Great Haywood Cliffs above the nearby Shugborough estate, ancestral home of Lord Lichfield.
+In August 2002 advertisements were placed in the national press for a "hermit" to make a public appearance for two days on the Great Haywood Cliffs above the nearby Shugborough estate, ancestral home of Lord Lichfield.
 Fifty-five people applied, and Ansuman Biswas was chosen as hermit.
 Shugborough also serves as the headquarters of Staffordshire's arts management team.

 The village was home to the newly married Edith Tolkien, wife of famous author J. R. R. Tolkien, from March 1916 to February 1917.
 She moved to the village to be close to his camp on Cannock Chase.
 J. R. R. Tolkien himself lived in Great Haywood in the winter of 1916–17.